 Download and install the latest build of Office Timeline from https://www.officetimeline.com/updates.

 Open PowerPoint and test Office Timeline.

-Close PowerPoint and test Office Timeline once more to ensure that is stays functional.
+Close PowerPoint and test Office Timeline once more to ensure that it stays functional.

 Remove user account from local Administrators group.